-When we think about retirement, we often think that the main factor is a person’s age.
+When we think about retirement, we often think that the main factor in a person’s age.
 That’s simply not true.
 The truth is that money plays a much larger role in retirement than age does.
 If you don’t have enough money to sustain yourself without working, you can’t retire.
+Are you ready to retire?

 That’s why there are so many people well into their seventies who still go to work every single day.
 But knowing whether you’re financially capable of retiring is a tricky thing to do.